evelyncy96/NYTimes-sentiment-analysis/README.md

 <br><br>

-#### Image3: Average Negative Sentiment Density of Daily Articles Stressed On Both Candidate<br>
+    Image3: Average Negative Sentiment Density of Daily Articles Stressed On Both Candidate<br>

 In part8, we removed stopwords from article text.
 And then in part 10-1, we calculate sentiment density in list 'sent_article', and the formula is presented below:<br>
 sentiment density for each article = (# of positive token - # of negative token) / (# of positive token - # of negative token)<br>

-In image3, we presented the average negative sentiment density of both candidates on a daily basis.<br>
+In image3, we presented the average negative sentiment density of articles from both category 'trump' and 'biden' on a daily basis in heatmap using seaborn package.<br>

 ![image](https://github.com/evelyncy96/NYTimes-sentiment-analysis/blob/main/Visualization/image3.png)
 <br><br>

+* `Insight`:
+From Image3, we discovered that articles from both category "trump" and "biden" contain more negative words then positive words.
+And the sentiment density for candidate Donald Trump is more negative then candidate Joe Biden.

-#### Image4: NLTK compound scores in heatmap<br>
+    Image4: NLTK compound scores in heatmap<br>

-In part10-2, we use Nltk SentimentIntensityAnalyzer from `nltk.sentiment.vader` to analyze sentiment for each article
+In part10-2, we use Nltk `SentimentIntensityAnalyzer` from `nltk.sentiment.vader` to analyze sentiment for each article, the VADER algorithm outputs sentiment scores to 4 classes of sentiments:
+* `pos`:Positive
+* `neg`:Negative
+* `neu`:Neutral
+* `compound`:Compound (i.e. aggregated score, ranging from -1 (most neg) to 1 (most pos))<br>

+In image4, we presented compound scores of articles from both category 'trump' and 'biden' on a daily basis in heatmap using seaborn package.
 ![image](https://github.com/evelyncy96/NYTimes-sentiment-analysis/blob/main/Visualization/image4.png)
 <br><br>

-#### Image5: NLTK compound scores in stacked bar charts<br>
+    Image5: NLTK compound scores in stacked bar charts<br>

+In image5, we presented the same information as in image4, but in stacked bar charts using matplotlib.
+This chart turned the data into a more digestible format.
 ![image](https://github.com/evelyncy96/NYTimes-sentiment-analysis/blob/main/Visualization/image5.png)
 <br><br>

+* `Insight`:
+From Image4&5, we discovered that almost all the articles from category "trump" are much more negative then articles from category "biden".
+This result showed us that articles talking more about candidate Donald Trump are more likely to be negative and this conclusion can be further confirmed in Image6.

 #### Image6: Average Sentiment Density and Total Frequency candidates mentioned between Oct.20-Nov,2<br>

+In image6, we combined average sentiment density and total frqeuency candiate mentioned in all articles in one chart.
 ![image](https://github.com/evelyncy96/NYTimes-sentiment-analysis/blob/main/Visualization/image6.png)